sagemathinc/cocalc/src/packages/cdn/README.md

 1. If any of these CDN's go down, [CoCalc.com](http://CoCalc.com) would get mangled or not load.
 That's no good.
 2. If you use a private install of cocalc on a computer that doesn't have network access, it doesn't work at all ever.
 That's definitely not good.

+## IMPORTANT: How do I update a package version?

+Obviously, you can't use `pnpm update package` because of the package\-lock.json!!

+Instead, copy `package.json` and `package-lock.json` into a tmp directory, use normal npm commands to update your package, then copy them back.
+Sorry, yes that is very ugly, but _**until the script**_ _**`setup.py`**_ _**gets rewritten to work with pnpm**_, that is what we have to do.
+It's not obvious how to rewrite `setup.py`, since the whole approach makes assumptions that aren't satisfied by pnpm.

-## How?
+## How to build?

 The build of this depends on npm, but we switched to pnpm.
 So that's confusing.
 So we do some hacks that accomplish the following when running `pnpm build`.
 In particular, do NOT delete package-lock.json, which this depends on.

+You just run `pnpm run build` to build this as for everything else.
+Under the hood, that actually runs normal `npm` in a subdirectory, then copies out the build artificats.

-Run `npm ci` to install the modules in the node_modules directory, as usual.
-The run `npm run build` to update the `dist/` subdirectory with all relevant data ready to be served via various webservers.
-The `setup.py` script (that `npm run build` uses) makes sure to include a version number in the path, because all files will be served with a long cache time.
+The `setup.py` script \(that `npm run build` uses\) makes sure to include a version number in the path, because all files will be served with a long cache time.

 ## Notes